cambridge-ceu/csd3/README.md

 ```
 invoked by `sbatch`.

-### ssh
+### ssh/sftp

-It can can be enabled on a Bash console with
+Automatic login can can be enabled with
 ```bash
 ssh-copy-id login.hpc.cam.ac.uk`
 ```
+from a Bash console after one login.

 ### Software